Herma Kirchschläger

-Herma Katharina Anna Kirchschläger, GCIH (née Sorger; 15 May 1916 - 30 May 2009), was the wife of Rudolf Kirchschläger, the former Minister of Foreign Affairs and later Federal President of Austria.
+Herma Katharina Anna Kirchschläger, GCIH (15 May 1916 - 30 May 2009), was the wife of Rudolf Kirchschläger, the former Minister of Foreign Affairs and later Federal President of Austria.
 She served as Austria's First Lady from 1974 to 1986 during her husband's presidency.

 Early life and education

 Born in Vienna's 5th district, Margareten, Herma was the daughter of a restaurateur.
 She had two brothers; her elder brother died on the Eastern Front during World War II, while her younger brother later took over the family restaurant.
 Due to food and heating shortages in Vienna during and after World War I, the family relocated to Kamegg, a suburb of Gars am Kamp, where they ran a guesthouse.
 Herma attended the local Bürgerschule in Gars am Kamp and later enrolled at the Piaristengymnasium in Horn, where she met her future husband, Rudolf Kirchschläger, at the age of 17.
 She graduated with her Matura in June 1935.